 - AND more than 200 transactions in the calendar year

-These reporting thresholds are based on the aggregate gross sales volume processed on all accounts that use the same Tax Identification Number (TIN).
-If you have multiple accounts that use the same TIN, we will aggregate the volume for all accounts to see if you meet threshold.
-Update the tax information associated with your account.
+These reporting thresholds are based on the aggregate gross sales volume processed on all accounts using the same Tax Identification Number (TIN).
+If you have multiple accounts that use the same TIN, we will aggregate the volume for all accounts to see if you qualify for a Form 1099-K.

 If you qualify, you can download your 1099-K forms from the Tax Forms tab of your Square Dashboard.